- 1 Introduction

 Of course your safari pack list will also depend on how long you will be on safari.
 Most luxury safari lodges in Southern Africa will offer daily laundry facilities and basic toiletries will be available.

 Luggage requirements for your African Safari Tour

 You need to consider your luggage.
 For example if you do a fly-in safari in Botswana, luggage is kept to a maximum of 20 kg per person and this must include your camera equipment and hand luggage.
 Only soft bags will be accepted so no hard Samsonites.
 If you have more luggage than this and you still have travel plans after or before your safari, you will need to make sure that this excess luggage can be stored somewhere.
-Your travel organizer or the lodge you book is usually able to advice accordingly.
+Your travel organiser or the lodge you book is usually able to advice accordingly.

-Shop for suitable luggage HERE
+Select and shop for suitable luggage HERE

 Clothing necessities for your African Safari

 Here’s our list for women’s as well as men’s safari clothing: